fangwei123456/spikingjelly/docs/source/tutorials/en/flexsn.rst

     core(*step_inputs, *states, *static_inputs)
         -> (*outputs, *updated_states)

 Only ``num_states`` is configured.
-FlexSN infers the input and output arities on the first call.
+FlexSN infers input and output arities from the callable signature and a unit-tensor trace.
 Tensor-valued parameters must be passed through ``static_inputs`` rather than captured by the callable.

 Managed forward